-Producer John Escobar is also an engineer, multi-instrumentalist, and educator.
-Born to a Colombian father and a Mexican American mother, he grew up in a multicultural environment across multiple continents, spending his childhood in several countries in South America and his adolescent years in East Africa.
+John Escobar is a Colombian/American producer, engineer, multi-instrumentalist, and educator.
+He grew up in a multicultural environment across multiple continents, spending his childhood in several countries in South America and his adolescent years in East Africa.
 Having the privilege of experiencing life from this angle, he gained a deep appreciation for the music and sounds of the world early on.

 Escobar is well known for his versatility, which he attributes to his culturally diverse upbringing.
 His work has spanned many genres over the years, allowing him to work with such great artists as the multi-Grammy nominees Highly Suspect, the jazz guitar virtuoso Larry Coryell, Grammy-winning folk artist Sarah Jarosz, indie pop band Fences (featuring the Grammy-winning hip-hop duo Macklemore and Ryan Lewis), and classical violin virtuoso Joshua Bell, among many others.
 Over the last few years, he has had a chance to spend some time in academia, having taught at some of the most prestigious institutions in North America, such as Boston University, University of Southern California, Northeastern University, and Harvard University.
 He enjoys sharing his real-world knowledge with the up-and-coming talent in the music industry.